norgeotloic/BakeMyScan/docs/operators/43_load_JSON.md

-# Save PBR library as JSON
+# Load PBR library as JSON

 This operator will load a PBR library from a .json file, as created thanks to the ["Save to JSON" operator](42_save_JSON.md).